Centro Histórico in Ciudad de México, Mexico — The Valley of Mexico (The Central Highlands)

 Topics.
 This historical marker is listed in these topic lists: Arts, Letters, Music • Entertainment.

 Location.
 19° 26.197′ N, 99° 8.144′ W. Marker is in Ciudad de México.
 It is in Centro Histórico.
-Marker is on República de Chile just north of Donceles, on the right when traveling north.
+It is on República de Chile just north of Donceles, on the right when traveling north.
 Touch for map.
 Marker is at or near this postal address: República de Chile 13, Ciudad de México 06000, Mexico.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Convent of the Carmelitas (within shouting distance of this marker); House of Gerónimo de Medina (within shouting distance of this marker); Juan Xuárez (within shouting distance of this marker); José María Heredia (within shouting distance of this marker); House of the Counts of Heras y Soto (within shouting distance of this marker); Alejandro Arango y Escandón (about 90 meters away, measured in a direct line); First Session of the Mexican Academy of Language (about 90 meters away); Gonzalo A. Esteva (about 120 meters away).
+At least 8 other markers are within walking distance of this marker: Convent of the Carmelitas (within shouting distance of this marker); House of Gerónimo de Medina (within shouting distance of this marker); Juan Xuárez (within shouting distance of this marker); José María Heredia (within shouting distance of this marker); House of the Counts of Heras y Soto (within shouting distance of this marker); Alejandro Arango y Escandón (about 90 meters away, measured in a direct line); First Session of the Mexican Academy of Language (about 90 meters away); Gonzalo A. Esteva (about 120 meters away).
 Touch for a list and map of all markers in Ciudad de México.

 Regarding Birthplace of Manuel Gutiérrez Nájera.
 "Duque Job" was one of Gutiérrez Nájera's most famous pseudonyms.